Bindplane Server (Self-Hosted)

 What is a client?

-Keep in mind that all certificate files must be readable by the user running the bindplane, client, and collector processes.
+Keep in mind that all certificate files must be readable by the user running the bindplane, client,\

 **Server Configuration**